Eth007/CTF-Writeups/Omega Stonks.md

 After transferring many bells to his teammate Eth007#0804, Eth007 could buy the flag, which was sent in a direct message.

 ![](https://github.com/matdaneth/uiuctf-writeups/blob/master/Images/omega_stonks/writeup1.PNG?raw=true)

+(Note: We got third blood on this challenge, because we were beat by two teams who presumably used bets or alternate Discord accounts to get more bells(namely, /[spin]*s/).)

 Flag: *uiuctf{so_much_money_so_much_time_enjoy_50_points_XD}*